ccomkhj/ccomkhj.github.io/_pages/my_history.md

 ### Want to be a polymath, rather than a specialist.
 Interdisciplinary research is a key to accomplish it, but there is limit to achieve it by communicating with experts in another domain. \
 There are gray areas which could be properly analyzed and solved, only if one has profound understanding in multiple domains.

+### Learning is the joy in living.
+Growing is the reason for my life.
+Looking for the opportunity to grow together.

 ### My journey
 * Born in South Korea